- Q: What is Whole Body Vibration Training?

 - Q: When can vibrations be harmful?

 A: These days there is a lot of media attention and a lot of scientific research aimed at the effects of Whole Body Vibration Training on the human body.
 Our body was made for movement and agility.
 We have been perfectly equipped to absorb all of the vibrations we are confronted with in our daily lives.
 The amount of mechanical vibrations we are exposed to has increase enormously over the last few centuries.
 However, compared to the Power Plate® technique, there are some fundamental differences.
 While training in the Power Plate® machine, you are actively using positive effect of vibrations, which are being absorbed by the muscles, instead of the joints.
 The duration is also very important.
 The total amount of time of a training session has no relation to the time people are exposed to vibrations in a working environment.
-In short, if you are healthy and train according to our instructions and under certified supervision, Whole Body Vibration Training a very safe and comfortable way of exercising.
+In short, if you are healthy and train according to our instructions and under certified supervision, Whole Body Vibration Training is a very safe and comfortable way of exercising

 - Q: I get itches during and after training, is that normal?

 A: Yes, this is a perfectly normal phenomenon.
 Using the Power Plate® device enormously stimulates circulation.
 People with complaints connected to circulation can greatly benefit from using the Power Plate® machine because it is very effective in improving the transport of waste products.
 In some cases, erythema may occur, (severe reddening of the skin, usually on the legs) which can be extremely unpleasant.
 For many people this is just a temporary phenomenon.
 However, if erythema persists, we advise you to cease exercising on the Power Plate® equipment and see a physician.

 - Q: How long is a typical workout?